Maze-Merch/QnA/README.md

-# MAZE Mercantile - Questions and Anwsers
+# MAZE Mercantile - Questions and Answers

 **MAZE Mercantile** an e-commerce shoe retailer.
 Part of a 3 person team updating a client facing retail web portal.
-Personally in charge of the Questions and Anwsers portion of the website.
+Personally in charge of the Questions and Answers portion of the website.

 ### Project Goals
 Create new Q&A module to show questions and their corresponding answers in an expanding and collapsing accordion style.